 Executive Vice President, ESPN Digital & Print Media

-- Pioneering online video with ESPN Motion, ESPN3 and the WatchESPN app;
+- Pioneering online video with ESPN Motion, ESPN3 and the WatchESPN app, which achieved record usage and acclaim during the 2014 World Cup;

 - Developing ESPN Insider, an industry-leading paid subscription service;

-- Guiding ESPN to #1 in Fantasy Sports;
+- Guiding ESPN to No. 1 in Fantasy Sports;

 - Achieving a commanding leadership share in sports mobile web and mobile apps, including the top-ranked mobile apps in the sports category;